silva-tim/c0523-code-solutions/npm-intro/npm-intro-quiz-notes.md

   npm init --yes

 - What is a dependency and how do you add one to a package?
-  They are packages that are requires for an application to run and you add one using the npm install command.
+  They are packages that are required for an application to run and you add one using the npm install command.

 - What happens when you add a dependency to a package with `npm`?
   It gets added to the dependency property in the package.json object.